SaleemKamaludin/SaleemKamaludin.github.io/courses/math-clinic/index.md

 # Math Clinic

 <div class="notice">
-  <b>Need help?</b> If you’re having trouble with any topic, email me and I’ll point you to the right notes or practice set:
+  <b>Need help?</b> If you’re having trouble with any topic, email me and I will do my best to help you if I can.
   <a href="mailto:Saleem.Kamaludin@fac.lokjackgsb.edu.tt?subject=Math%20Clinic%20question&body=Hi%20Saleem%2C%0D%0A%0DI%27m%20struggling%20with%20[%20topic%20]%20from%20Session%20[%201%20or%202%20].%20Could%20you%20advise%20materials%20or%20practice%20questions%3F%0D%0A%0D%0AThanks.">
     Saleem.Kamaludin@fac.lokjackgsb.edu.tt
   </a>